 Heavy Rain, Flash Floods Hit Southern California

-Early Thursday, the National Weather Service (NWS) warned about the risk of excessive rainfall over parts of southern California, including in Los Angeles, the second-most populous city in the United States.
+The National Weather Service (NWS) warned early Thursday about the risk of excessive rainfall over parts of southern California, including in Los Angeles, the second-most populous city in the United States.

 The NWS warned of a "broad plume of moisture" producing heavy rain in California on Christmas Day, adding there was a "moderate risk" of excessive rainfall over southern parts of the state.